History of Dedham, Massachusetts, 1700–1799: Parishes, precincts, and new towns

 As the town's population grew greater and greater, residents began moving further away from the center of town.
 Until 1682 all Dedhamites had lived within 1.5 mi of the meetinghouse and the trend towards people moving away began slowly.

-In the 1670s, with each new dividend of land, farmers began taking shares close to their existing plots.
-This, along with special "convenience grants" close by their existing fields, allowed townsmen to consolidate their holdings.
-A market for buying and selling land also emerged by which farmers would sell parcels further away from their main plots and buy land closer to them.
-When this began happening, residents first started moving their barns closer to their fields and then their homes as well.
-By 1686, homes coalesced in several outlying areas, pulling their owners away from the day-to-day life of the village center.

 As farms and homes moved outward away from the village center, distinct and often antagonistic sections of town were already forming during the years 1725 to 1750.
 After the contested elections of 1704, sectional disputes intensified.
 Those on the outskirts would soon begin to seek independence as separately incorporated towns, causing some to worry about "the total destruction of Dedham."

 New towns, beginning with Medfield in 1651 and followed by Needham in 1711, Bellingham in 1719 and Walpole in 1724, began to break off.
 After Walpole left, Dedham had just 25% of its original land area.

 As the population spread, residents crossed borders into other towns and between 1738 and 1740 Dedham annexed about eight square miles from Dorchester and Stoughton.
 By the end of the 19th century, the communities of Bellingham, Dover, Franklin, Medfield, Medway, Millis, Natick, Norfolk, Needham, Norwood, Plainville, Walpole, Wellesley, Westwood, and Wrentham would be established within the original bounds of Dedham.
 With the division and subdivision of so many communities, Dedham has been called the "Mother of Towns."

 Needham

-Just 15 months after asking for their own church, 40 men living on the north side of the Charles River suddewnly asked the General Court to separate them from Dedham.
+Just 15 months after asking for their own church, 40 of the 45 men living on the north side of the Charles River suddenly asked the General Court to separate them from Dedham.
 Their petition cited the inadequate services provided, namely schools and churches.
-They also said that, if they were simply to be made a precinct instead of a separate town, that they would suffer political reprisals.
+It was an 8 mile journey from the North Parish to the meetinghouse.
+The petitioners from the North Parish also said that, if they were simply to be made a precinct instead of a separate town, that they would suffer political reprisals.

 Dedham agreed that the services were inadequate and did not oppose the separation, but did try to reduce the amount of land the separatists were seeking.
 Dedham also asked for a delay of one year.
 The General Court agreed with the petitioners, however, and created the new town of Needham with the original boundaries requested.

 Those who remained in Dedham still held rights to the unallotted lands in Needham, however, and any decrease in taxes would be offset by a decrease in expenditures.
 There may have also been some satisfaction in separating themselves from those on the other side of the 1704 power struggle.